-If a student is ill, parents should email the teacher after calling the absentee line to request books and assignments.
+If a student is ill, after calling the absentee line, parents should email the teacher to request books and assignments.
 Assignments may be picked up in the school office at 2:35 p.m.
 Students are given the amount of time that they were absent, due to an excused illness, to complete all missed work.
+Students with unexcused absences are expected to make up work/tests immediately upon return.